 Grant in 2024

-Centrus Energy Corp. supplies nuclear fuel and services primarily for the nuclear power industry, operating in the United States, Japan, Belgium, and other international markets.
-The company has two main segments: Low-Enriched Uranium (LEU) and Technical Solutions.
-The LEU segment focuses on the sale of separative work units and uranium, which are essential for producing nuclear fuel used in power plants.
-The Technical Solutions segment offers a range of services, including engineering, design, and manufacturing, catering to both public and private sector clients.
-Founded in 1998 and headquartered in Bethesda, Maryland, Centrus Energy was previously known as USEC Inc. and rebranded in 2014.
-The majority of the company's revenue is generated from its LEU segment, reflecting its significant role in the nuclear energy supply chain.
+Centrus Energy Corp. is a provider of nuclear fuel and services for the nuclear power industry, operating primarily in the United States, Japan, Belgium, and other international markets.
+The company is structured into two main segments: Low-Enriched Uranium (LEU) and Technical Solutions.
+The LEU segment focuses on the sale of separative work units and uranium, which are essential for the production of nuclear fuel used in reactors to generate electricity.
+In contrast, the Technical Solutions segment offers a range of services, including engineering, design, manufacturing, and operational support to both public and private sector clients, particularly in relation to American Centrifuge engineering and testing activities.
+Founded in 1998 and headquartered in Bethesda, Maryland, Centrus Energy was formerly known as USEC Inc. and adopted its current name in September 2014.
+The majority of the company's revenue is derived from its LEU segment, highlighting the significance of nuclear fuel in its business operations.

 Daphne Technology